 the maximal solvable (Borel) subalgebra with corresponding Lie group $B$.
 Then $B$ is a closed subgroup, and $G/B$ is a compact topological space.
 In fact, $G/B$ can be embedded in a Grassmannian, where $B$ is the stabilizer of $\wedge_{\alpha \in R_+} \alpha$ for the action

 A closed connected subgroup of $G$ is parabolic if $G/P$ can be realized as the orbit of the action of $G$ on $\mathbb{P}(V)$ for some representation $V$ of $G$.
 Thus $G/P$ is a projective variety.
-Any Borel is Parabolic, and a parabolic subgroup is a subgroup containing some Borel.
+An example of a Parabolic subgroup is a Borel subgroup $B$, and a parabolic subgroup contains some Borel.
 In other words, Borels are minimal parabolic subgroups.
 For the corresponding Lie algebras we have $\mathfrak{b} \subset \mathfrak{p} \subset \mathfrak{g}$.
 Therefore

-and for $\mathfrak{p}$ to be a subalgebra, $T$ must be closed under addition.
+and for $\mathfrak{p}$ to be a subalgebra, $\Delta$ must be closed under addition.
 It follows that the parabolic subgroups of the simple group $G$ are in 1-1 correspondence with subsets of nodes of the Dynkin diagram, i.e., simple roots.